learn-co-students/sql-selecting-data-lab-data-science/README.md

 * `select_all_planets_with_moons_and_mass_less_than_one` should return the planet that has at least one moon and a mass less than 1.00

 * `select_name_and_color_of_all_blue_planets` should return the name and color of planets that have a color of blue, light blue, or dark blue

+## Summary

+Great work!
+In this lab we practiced writing select statements that query a single table to get specific information as long as it meets the condition we provided.